-What connotations does the word servant have?
-What does this selfidentification reveal about James?
+What does the word servant mean in this verse?
+What does it tell us about James that he referred to himself this way?
 What does it suggest about the content of his letter?
 About his perspective on the Christian life?